daniellauding/qasa-lovable/QDS_DESIGN_SYSTEM.md

 - **Click Navigation**: Navigate to property details
 - **Sweden Optimization**: Focused on Swedish locations

+#### Layout Rules
+- **Map takes majority width**: Map should occupy 2/3 of container width
+- **Card has fixed width**: Property cards maintain consistent width on right side
+- **Map renders to parent height**: If map wrapper is higher, map fills parent container
+- **Side-by-side layout**: Map on left, property details on right
+- **Consistent heights**: Map and card should align at top and bottom edges

 #### Usage
 ```jsx
 import Map from '../components/ui/Map';